 Getting down was a breeze, I was pretty much skipping.
 Getting out marked the end of the tour which took about an hour to complete.
 We walked back to the tour desk and waited for our Uber home.

 This tour was very informative and educational, I honestly enjoyed it immensely.
 I haven’t seen this type of architectural beauty anywhere else.
 Great was to spend a Sunday afternoon if you ask me.
-Ladies, real talk, if you can go with your own get up, please do, yes cover-ups are available and I imagine they do get washed, the cover-ups provided are still communal, and you can never really know how clean something is.
+Ladies, real talk, if you can go with your own get up, please do, yes cover-ups are available and I imagine they do get washed, they are still communal, and you can never really know how ot trust how clean something is unless its yours.

 PS.
 We were informed there’s a 20,000ugx cover charge to watch fireworks come New Years Eve.
 It does sound epic especially with that 360 degree view and how beautiful Kampala is at night…..Now you know.